epoirierIRD/Chlorophyll-Fluorometer/README.md

 ## Functionality

-The device operates based on the principle of fluorescence, where chlorophyll a emits light upon excitation.
-Modulation and demodulation techniques are employed to eliminate parasitic light and enhance signal quality.
-A filter is used to selectively allow the desired wavelengths to pass through, thereby improving the accuracy of measurements.
+The device operates on the principle of fluorescence, where chlorophyll emits light upon excitation.
+The Arduino board enables modulation and demodulation to eliminate ambient light, thereby enhancing signal quality.
+A red filter is used to prevent the detection of light used to stimulate chlorophyll, allowing only the desired wavelengths to pass through to the photodiode.
+This setup improves the accuracy of measurements by reducing interference from unwanted light sources.

 ## Components